- The Guardian reports that U.S. surveillance targeted 38 embassies and missions

 as the source of documents outlining a massive effort by the NSA to track cell phone calls and monitor the e-mail and Internet traffic of virtually all Americans.

-Vice President Joe Biden asked Ecuador
+U.S. Vice President Joe Biden asked Ecuador

 "to please reject" the request for asylum, according to Ecuadorian President Rafael Correa.